Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-The Saucony Guide 18 has arrived, marking its place in the ever-competitive world of daily stability trainers, this shoe isn't here to reinvent the wheel.
-Instead, it’s a thoughtful and careful refinement of its very popular predecessor, the Guide 17.
-It aims to be that reliable, go-to workhorse for the majority of your miles, especially for runners who need a bit of support but absolutely hate the stiff, controlling feel of old-school stability shoes.
+The Saucony Guide 18 is here, and it's not trying to reinvent the wheel.
+It's more of a careful refinement of the already popular Guide 17.
+The goal is simple: be the reliable workhorse for most of your miles, especially if you want a little support but hate the stiff, controlling feel of old-school stability shoes.

 Quick Take